nextcloud/docker/README.md

 # Migrating an existing installation
 You're already using Nextcloud and want to switch to docker?
 Great!
 Here are some things to look out for:

-1. Define your whole Nextcloud infrastructure in a docker `compose.yaml` file and run it with `docker compose up -d` to get the base installation, volumes and database.
+1. Define your whole Nextcloud infrastructure in a `compose.yaml` file and run it with `docker compose up -d` to get the base installation, volumes and database.
 Work from there.
 2. Restore your database from a mysqldump (db is the name of your database container / service name)
     - To import from a MySQL dump use the following commands
     ```console